-Millions Millions of yen Amount of recognized in Financial Statement Classification 1 Amount recognized Forward exchange contracts Other expenses ¥ (10,629)
+Millions of yen Amount of gain (loss) recognized in income (loss) Financial Statement Classification Amount recognized Forward exchange contracts Other expenses ¥ (10,629)

 22. LEASES

 The Group leases certain machinery and equipment under finance leases.

 In addition, the Group leases certain machinery and equipment, buildings, and land under operating leases.
 There are no restrictions or covenants imposed by leases, for example, those related to dividends or incurring additional financial obligations.